SamuelGerges/larablogs-vue/README.md

 ### About larablogs-vue

     Larablogs is a laravel + vue js blog project and it is devidable into 2 parts/branches :
-     - bal laravel + vue js knowledge practice with passport api and authentication .
+     - Global laravel + vue js knowledge practice with passport api and authentication .
-     - Time notification, comment using pusher as service provider.
+     - Real-Time notification, comment using pusher as service provider.